libavg/libavg/sphinxdoc/misc.rst

             Sets the types of messages that should be logged. :py:attr:`categories` is an or'ed sequence of categories.

-        .. py:method:: trace(category, message)
+        .. py:method:: log(message, category, level)

-            Logs message to the log if category is active.
+            Logs message to the log if category is active or level is at least an :py:const:`ERROR`.

             :param category:

-                One of the categories listed above.
-Should in be APP for messages logged from python.
+                One of the categories listed above or custom category.
+Defaults to :py:const:`APP`.

+            :param level:
+                Onf of the levels listed above.
+Defaults to :py:const:`INFO`.

             :param message: The log message string.

+        .. py:method:: critical(msg, category)

+            Shortcut to :py:meth:`log`, using the level indicated by its name

+        .. py:method:: error(msg, category)

+            Shortcut to :py:meth:`log`, using the level indicated by its name

+        .. py:method:: warning(msg, category)

+            Shortcut to :py:meth:`log`, using the level indicated by its name

+        .. py:method:: info(msg, category)

+            Shortcut to :py:meth:`log`, using the level indicated by its name

+        .. py:method:: debug(msg, category)

+            Shortcut to :py:meth:`log`, using the level indicated by its name

-        .. py:classmethod:: get
+        .. py:method:: addLogger(logger)

-            This method gives access to the logger.
-There is only one instance.
+            Add a python logger object to libavg's logging handlers.
+            The python logger gets the category as an "extra" kwargs, useful for formatting the output.

     .. autoclass:: Point2D([x,y=(0,0)])